JAMESMTL/snippets/bnx2x/proxmox/README-dkms.md

 ### Warnings (read me twice)

-DKMS will try and rebuild the kernel module whenever the kernel is updated and this will fail as the needed kernel headers will not be installed along with the new kernel image from the proxmox repo.

-Proxmox's generic kernel headers for the pve-no-subscription and pvetest repos contain newer kernels than the stable entreprise subscription repo.
-This Will cause the module build to fail and proxmox will fall back to the distribution kernel module and link will be limited to 1G on the Huawei and Alcatel ONTs.
+DKMS will try and rebuild the kernel module whenever the kernel is updated.
+If for some reason you are missing the proper headers the build will fail and the system will fall back to the distribution kernel module and the link will be limited to 1G on the Huawei and Alcatel ONTs.

-<b>The nokia ONT will not link up and will require that the headers are either present on the machine before upgrading the kernel, or loading the headers manually via USB thumb drive</b>
+<b>If this happens and you have the nokia ONT, you will lose connectivity and you will required to install the headers manually either via a secondary network adapter or via USB thumb drive</b>

-Hopefully these warnings will be temporary and a solution will be obtained from the proxmox community or devs.

 ### Updateting and recovery instructions for dkms kernel module